isblab/website/Opportunities/index.md

  Currently, we have the following open positions.
 Please email your CV and a short (2-3 paragraphs) research proposal on the projects you are interested in working on.

 - *PhD student*:  If you are interested in doing a PhD in the lab, please get in touch.
-There are several routes to becoming a PhD student in the lab. <br>
+There are several routes to becoming a PhD student in the lab.

    * PhD students usually come in via the <a href='https://www.ncbs.res.in/academic/admissions'>NCBS admissions</a> process. <br>
    * If you have a Physics/Engineering/CS background and are interested in Biology, be sure to check out the new TIFR Interdisciplinary PhD program (link coming up). <br>
    * Students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab. <br><br>

-- *Masters thesis student* (structural biology, computation): Must be willing to commit a minimum of one year in the lab and have prior programming experience.
+- *Masters thesis student* (structural biology, computation): Must be willing to commit a minimum of one year in the lab and have prior programming experience.<br><br>

 ## JRF, Project Assistant, and intern positions

-Summer internship positions (2022) are currently filled. <br><br>
+Summer internship positions (2022) are currently filled. <br>

 We also do not have short-term project assistant/JRF/intern positions right now. <br><br>